Passport to College Promise Program

-The state of Washington has created the Passport to College Promise for foster youth who are under 22 and are emancipated from the foster care system.
+The state of Washington has created the Passport to College Promise for foster youth who are under 22 and have aged out of from the foster care system.
 This program is designed to encourage you to prepare for and succeed in college.

 You may be eligible to receive the following:

 - A scholarship, along with other assistance, that will go toward your tuition and living expenses for up to five years of higher education.
 The maximum need-based scholarship amount is currently $6,000 per year.

 - Guidance from college academic and financial aid counselors.

 The Washington Student Achievement Council (WASC) will determine eligibility for this funding source.

 For more information, please contact the Passport to College Office at 360-992-2039, email@example.com or visit:

 The Education & Training Voucher Program (ETV) is a national program for youth who qualify and are likely to age out of the foster care system.